Departmental Award: Sustained Excellence in Teaching

 - Two letters of support indicating why this individual is being nominated in the selected category.
 Letters that are the most helpful address the criteria for the award and present evidence supporting the nominee’s excellence in those criteria.

 - Additional material documenting evidence of excellence may be submitted.

-Please submit the completed nomination form and corresponding award application documentation by January 29, 2018 to:
+Please submit the completed nomination form and corresponding award application documentation in a single PDF file by February 15, 2020 to: